Root CanalAn Overview

 For many patients, it is the infection itself, not the root canal procedure that is painful.
 Some patients will feel substantial pain relief after their treatment, once the diseased tissue has been removed.

-Dr. Ami Barkakt and our entire dental care team will help every patient feel comfortable and relaxed during their treatment.
+Dr. Ami Barakat and our entire dental care team will help every patient feel comfortable and relaxed during their treatment.
 Our staff is highly trained in Endodontics and provides thorough and effective root canal procedures for conservative treatment of advanced tooth decay or damage.

 Root Canal What to Expect